arensonzz/college-c-projects/README.md

     ```sh
     git clone https://github.com/arensonzz/college-c-projects.git
     ```
+* Compile a project using CMake
+    ```sh
+    cd simple-tetris
+    mkdir build
+    cd build
+    cmake ../
+    make
+    ./simple_tetris
+    ```
-* Compile any project using a C compiler that supports at least C89.
+* You can also compile projects using any C compiler that supports at least C89.